What is chest pain?

 - Respiratory or breathing problems, such as shortness of breath, difficulty breathing, labored breathing, wheezing, not breathing, or choking

 What causes chest pain?

-Chest pain is caused by a variety of mild to serious disorders, diseases or conditions.
-Chest pain can result from infection, infarction, inflammation, trauma, malignancy, and other abnormal processes.
-While many cases of chest pain are due to problems with the heart, chest pain can also be due to respiratory diseases, problems with digestion, anxiety disorders, or a pulled muscle or tendon.
-In children, chest pain is usually not caused by a heart attack, but may be caused by a serious congenital heart condition or birth defect.
+A variety of mild to serious disorders, diseases or conditions can cause chest pain.
+This includes infection, heart attack, inflammation, trauma, malignancy, and other abnormal processes.
+People often think of problems with the heart causing chest pain.
+While heart problems are a possible cause, chest pain can also be due to lung diseases, problems with digestion, anxiety disorders, or a pulled muscle or tendon.

 Life-threatening cardiovascular causes of chest pain